GoodwayGroup/gwsm/docs/gwsm.md

 View diff of local (ansible encrypted) vs. namespace

 ```
-View the diff of the local ansible-vault encrypted Kubenetes Secret file
+View the diff of the local ansible-vault encrypted Kubernetes Secret file
 against a given dotenv file on a pod within a namespace.

-The local file will use the contents of the 'data.<accsessor flag>' block.
+The local file will use the contents of the 'data.<accessor flag>' block.
 This defaults to 'data..env'.

 Supported ansible-vault encryption version: $ANSIBLE_VAULT;1.1;AES256